aalto-speech/rl-klm/demo/README.md

 CALCULATING TASK COMPLETION TIME
 - Click compute from right bottom corner.
 - Red line shows the path RL-KLM generated for form filling.
 - Task completion time is shown at the bottom.
+Formed KLM model sums the time estimates of the point and click operators required to estimate time completion time.

 ----------------------------